 Daniel S. Lynch, M.B.A., has served as our Chairman since August 2019, and served as our Executive Chairman from August 2017 to August 2019.
 Additionally, from February 2018 to July 2018, Mr. Lynch served as our interim Chief Executive Officer.
 Mr. Lynch currently serves as Executive Venture Partner at GV.
 Mr. Lynch served as interim Chief Executive Officer of Surface Oncology, Inc., from September 2017 to January 2018.
 From May 2013 to December 2016, Mr. Lynch served as a Venture Partner at Third Rock Ventures, L.P., or Third Rock, and from January 2017 to March 2021 served as Senior Advisor.
-From April 2001 to November 2005, Mr. Lynch served as the Chief Financial Officer and then the Chief Executive Officer of ImClone Systems, Inc. Mr. Lynch has served as chairman of the boards of directors of 2seventy bio, Inc. since November 2021 (where he also serves as a member of the audit committee, the nominating and corporate governance committee, and the compensation committee) and Xilio Therapeutics, Inc. since June 2020, and as a member of the board of directors of Omega Alpha SPAC since January 2021.
-Mr. Lynch served as chairman of the board of directors of Surface Oncology, Inc. from December 2016 to April 2021, served as chairman of the board of directors of bluebird bio, Inc. from May 2011 to November 2021, served as chairman of the board of directors of Blueprint Medicines Corp. from September 2012 to June 2021, served as a member of the board of directors of Translate Bio, Inc. (formerly RaNa Therapeutics, Inc.) from June 2012 to June 2021, served as a member of the board of directors of Sesen Bio, Inc. from December 2013 to May 2020 (including as chairman of the board of directors from 2013 to 2016).
+From April 2001 to November 2005, Mr. Lynch served as the Chief Financial Officer and then the Chief Executive

+Officer of ImClone Systems, Inc. Mr. Lynch has served as chairman of the boards of directors of 2seventy bio, Inc. since November 2021 (where he also serves as a member of the audit committee, the nominating and corporate governance committee, and the compensation committee) and Xilio Therapeutics, Inc. since June 2020.
+Mr. Lynch served as chairman of the board of directors of Surface Oncology, Inc. from December 2016 to April 2021, served as chairman of the board of directors of bluebird bio, Inc. from May 2011 to November 2021, served as chairman of the board of directors of Blueprint Medicines Corp. from September 2012 to June 2021, served as a member of the board of directors of Omega Alpha SPAC from January 2021 to January 2023, served as a member of the board of directors of Translate Bio, Inc. (formerly RaNa Therapeutics, Inc.) from June 2012 to June 2021, served as a member of the board of directors of Sesen Bio, Inc. from December 2013 to May 2020 (including as chairman of the board of directors from 2013 to 2016) and served as a member of the board of directors of DNIB Unwind, Inc. (formerly BIND Therapeutics, Inc.) from October 2012 to July 2016.
 Mr. Lynch received a B.A. in mathematics from Wesleyan University and an M.B.A. from the Darden Graduate School of Business Administration at the University of Virginia.
 We believe that Mr. Lynch is qualified to serve on our Board of Directors based on his experience as the Chief Executive Officer and Chief Financial Officer of a public pharmaceutical company and as executive chairman and director for many other life science companies.